Financial Aid Process

 At the University of Wisconsin-Platteville, we are here to assist you on your journey as you apply for financial aid, explore your options, and make a plan to finance your education.
 It is important to us that you have the information you need along the way and understand how to use financial literacy resources.

-Whether you are applying to the UW-Platteville campus or the branch campuses at Richland and Baraboo Sauk County, follow these instructions to start your financial aid process.
-Please direct any questions to the Financial Aid Office.
+Whether you are applying to the UW-Platteville campus or at Baraboo Sauk County, follow these instructions to start your financial aid process.
+Please direct any questions to the Financial Aid and Scholarships Office.

 Financial Aid Eligibility

-To be considered for federal and state financial aid, you must meet the following guidelines:
+To be considered for federal and state financial aid, you must meet the general eligibility criteria:

 - Be a citizen or permanent resident of the United States

 - Have earned a high school diploma, GED or HSED certificate